-Rigs are at greater risk for rolling over because of their size and weight.
-Rigs could roll over for being too top heavy, high winds, or taking a curve too quickly.
+Rigs and large buses are at greater risk for rolling over because of their size and weight.
+Rigs could rollover for being too top-heavy, high winds, or taking a curve too quickly.

 Trucks make wider turns to avoid hitting the curb, light poles, or anything else by the road.
 In order to do this, they usually leave a wide space to the left/right of the truck.
 Do not pull into this space or you could end up wedged between the two with a crushed car.

-- Don’t Cut Off A Truck – Do not cut in front of a truck because they can’t see directly in front of their rig.
-It also takes trucks a longer distance to stop, and cutting in front of them before a stop light increases the risk of a crash.
+- Don’t Cut Off A Truck or Bus – Do not cut in front of a truck because they can’t see directly in front of their rig.
+It also takes trucks a longer distance to stop and cutting in front of them before a stoplight increases the risk of a crash.

-- Let the Truck Pass You – Reduce your speed slightly when a truck is trying to pass you.
+- Let the Truck/Bus Pass You – Reduce your speed slightly when a truck is trying to pass you.
 This makes it easier for them to get around your car.

-- Lower Your Brights Near Semis – Trucks’ large side mirrors reflect bright lights from other vehicles into the driver’s eyes.
+- Lower Your Brights – Trucks’ and Bus’ large side mirrors reflect bright lights from other vehicles into the driver’s eyes.

 - 5,005 lives lost in 4,455 crashes involving large trucks or buses; fatalities increased 8% from 2016, and fatal crashes increased 8%.